 a fluid imbalance in the inner ear.
 This fluid (endolymph) is

-An endolymphatic shunt is a small tube inserted in the endolymphatic
+In endolymphatic shunt surgery, a small tube, or shunt, is inserted in the endolymphatic

-sac to allow excess fluid (endolymph) to drain.
-By removing the excess fluid,
+sac to allow excess fluid to drain.
+When the excess fluid can drain,

 pressure does not build up and

 vertigo does not occur.

 In endolymphatic sac decompression, a small amount of bone is removed

 from inside the ear.
 This provides more room for the endolymphatic sac when it